 - For test integration, you can use the card number “4242424242424242” with any future expiry date.
 See here for more test cards: https://developers.braintreepayments.com/guides/credit-cards/testing-go-live/node

-Please follow the installation instructions of the Braintree Azure Function repository to setup the server component.
+Please follow the Braintree Azure Function repository’s installation instructions to set up the server component.

 Once this is done, use the URL of the function to set up the CheckoutURL of the component (see above).